pawel-napieracz/cordova-plugin-onegini/docs/public/reference/user/authenticate.md

 <!-- TODO verify correctness, also: in case nr of remaining attempts is available in the successCb we could document that in the example and an additional reason for this two-step approach -->

 This two-step approach is necessary since the user may have multiple means of authentication, and you need to show the correct UI.
-Additionall, the user's profile may have been invalidated serverside, so showing an authentication dialog is not the best next step in that case.
+Additional, the user's profile may have been invalidated serverside, so showing an authentication dialog is not the best next step in that case.

 ## `onegini.user.authenticate.start`